opendistro-for-elasticsearch/performance-analyzer-rca/docs/batch-metrics-api.md

 The metrics API currently allows us to collect the past 5 seconds of performance data from an ODFE cluster.
 However, this data is aggregated, not raw, performance metrics.
 Additionally, it is restricting that we only have access to the past 5 seconds of data, rather than data from longer periods of time.
 Having fine granularity (raw) metrics from longer periods of time would allow users to learn a lot more about the performance of an AES cluster.

 ## Design
-First, we would like to expand the retention period from beyond 5s.
+First, we would like to expand the retention period beyond 5s.
 Currently, each cluster retains the past 5s of performance data in the form of a sqlite database (metricsdb files).
 We can naively expand the retention period by simply retaining more of these databases and allowing users to query from them.

 ![Retaining more metricsdb files](/docs/images/batch-metrics-api-1.png)